Asturn15/Gymnastics-on-GitHub/README.md

 ### Projects in progress, will be update in the future =>

->[PROJECT 5] - Python - An interactive dashboard using a programming language.
+>[PROJECT 5] - ML model in Python - A simple model that allows you to predict gymnasts score.
 >
->[PROJECT 6] - ML model in Python - A simple model that allows you to predict gymnasts score.
+>[PROJECT 6] - Data cleaning and visualization in Python

 ### At the end of each project you will find three tabs